Where is my 10-digit account number located on the bill?

 Is there a fee associated with turning my water off or on?

-In the past, a $25 turn off fee was charged when your account reached the date of turn-off.
-Under the new billing system, the fee has changed to $45 and is charged when the water service is turned off.
+There is a $45 fee that is charged when the water service is turned off.
 If your water service is turned off for non-payment, your bill must be paid in full, including the $45 fee.
 In addition, after restoration of services, a $75.00 security deposit is charged to your account.

 Why is a security deposit added to my account after it has been turned off for non-payment?